Juglone: Synthesis

 Juglone is derived by oxidation of hydrojuglone, 1,5-dihydroxynaphthalene, after enzymatic hydrolysis.
 It can also be obtained by oxidations of 5,8-dihydroxy-1-tetralone with silver oxide (Ag_{2}O), manganese dioxide (MnO_{2}), or 2,3-dichloro-5,6-dicyano-1,4-benzoquinone (DDQ).

 Extraction

-Juglone has been extracted from the husk of walnut fruit of which it contains 2–4% by fresh weight.
+Juglone has been extracted from the husk of walnut fruit, at concentrations of 2–4% by fresh weight.

 Degradation

 Before oxidization, juglone exists in plants such as walnuts in the form of colorless hydroxyjuglone, the hydroquinone analog.
 This is rapidly oxidized to juglone once exposed to air.
 The evidence that hydroxyjuglone is readily degraded is most apparent in the color change of walnut hulls from yellow to black after being freshly cut.

 Indigenous bacteria found in the soil of black walnut roots, most notably Pseudomonas putida J1, are able to metabolize juglone and use it as their primary source of energy and carbon.
 Because of this, juglone is not so active as a cytotoxin in well-aerated soils.